✓ Reviewed and Fact-Checked by Dr. Jesse Ropat, PharmD, RPh, B.Sc.

 First, let’s talk about each vitamin separately.

-While D2 is more well-known, D3 is more effective for oral supplementation, which is why it’s often used in scientific studies and supplements.
-It contributes to calcium absorption and plays a major role in bone health.
+While vitamin D2 is more well-known, D3 is more effective for oral supplementation, which is why it’s often used in scientific studies and supplements.
+It plays a key role in calcium absorption and bone health.

-Vitamin K2 is a form of vitamin K. It can be produced by bacteria in your gut or found in animal products like fish and beef.
-K2 plays a significant role in the body’s blood clotting process and distribution of calcium.
+Vitamin K2 is a form of vitamin K produced by bacteria in your gut or found in animal products like fish and beef.
+Vitamin K2 plays a significant role in the body’s blood clotting process and distribution of calcium.

 In other words, D3 helps the body absorb calcium, while K2 helps direct calcium to where it’s needed.